 At the young age of fifteen, Jennifer was diagnosed with a rare, degenerative eye disease that would eventually steal her sight.
-It was more than a turning point for the Miami, Fl, native.
+It was more than a turning point for the Miami, FL, native.
 Her dreams of becoming a commercial artist and cartoonist faded.
-Words and music have replaced her canvas and palette for more than 25 years.
+Words and music have replaced her canvas and palette for more than 30 years.

-Jennifer’s newest curriculum resource is the DVD-based Bible study Missing Pieces: Real Hope When Life Doesn’t Make Sense.
-She is the author of nine books with combined sales of over a half-million units, including the best-selling Lessons I Learned in the Dark and Self Talk, Soul Talk, and the popular DVD-enhanced curriculum products entitled Walking by Faith and Me, Myself and Lies.
-In addition to her writing and speaking, Jennifer is an accomplished songwriter and recording artist, with six albums to her credit – including Walking by Faith: The Music Captured Live, Along the Way, and others.
+She is the author of 17 books with combined sales approaching one million units, including the newest video-based Bible study, Take Courage: A Study of Haggai and the best-selling Lessons I Learned in the Dark.
+In addition to her writing and speaking, Jennifer is an accomplished songwriter and recording artist, with six albums to her credit – including Remember and Walking by Faith: The Music Captured Live, among others.

-Jennifer is also founder and publisher of the popular online magazine, womensministry.net.
-She resides in Springfield, Missouri with her husband of 21 years, Dr. Philip Rothschild, and their two sons Clayton and Connor.
-She enjoys nature walks, visits to theme parks, and riding a bicycle built for two.
+Jennifer is also the founder and host of Fresh Grounded Faith Events and the womensministry.net Leadership Library that equips women in ministry to lead well.
+She resides in Springfield, Missouri with her husband of 31 years, Dr. Philip Rothschild (a professor).
+They have two sons, Clayton, married to Caroline, and Connor.
+And her favorite title is Gigi to her three grandsons.
+Jennifer enjoys visits to theme parks and riding a bicycle built for two.
 She got a real charge singing the national anthem for the Atlanta Braves and bungee-jumping from seven and a half stories.
-In addition to collecting Depression glass and enjoying movies, she loves classical music, dark chocolate, and the smell of a hazelnut-coffee candle.
+Jennifer is a voracious reader; she loves classical music, dark chocolate, and the smell of a hazelnut-coffee candle.

 My Contact Information

 Jennifer Rothschild Ministries